AuenKr/open-code.nvim/SUPPORT.md

 # Support

-This document outlines the various ways you can get help with Claude Code.
+This document outlines the various ways you can get help with OpenCode.

 ## GitHub Discussions

-For general questions, ideas, or community discussions, please use [GitHub Discussions](https://github.com/greggh/claude-code/discussions).
+For general questions, ideas, or community discussions, please use [GitHub Discussions](https://github.com/greggh/opencode/discussions).

 Categories:

-- **Q&A**: For specific questions about using Claude Code
+- **Q&A**: For specific questions about using OpenCode
 - **Ideas**: For suggesting new features
 - **Show and Tell**: For sharing your customizations or use cases
 - **General**: For general conversation about AI integration with Neovim

 ## Issue Tracker

-For reporting bugs or requesting features, please use the [GitHub issue tracker](https://github.com/greggh/claude-code/issues).
+For reporting bugs or requesting features, please use the [GitHub issue tracker](https://github.com/greggh/opencode/issues).

 Before creating a new issue: